SamBurgess93/hugsforshrubs/README.md

 ### Product page
 The product page displays all products in the store.
 The sorting range button is also displayed here to allow the users sort products based on price, name and category.
+### Blog page
+The blog page will give registered users a chance to creat their own blog posts.
+The admin will have the power to delete these if they are not deemed appropriate.
 ### Product detail page
    The product details page includes, name of the product, price , category, rating and product description.
    There are also two button links one to keep shopping that leads to the all products page and the other add to bag button that adds the product to the user's shopping bag.
-   Admin/ superuser has two links to delete or edit product .
+   Admin/ superuser has two links to delete or edit product.
+Reviews for each product will be visible at the bottom of the page.
 ### Toasts
   - Toast message boxes have been used through out the site to display the feedback to the user when they have made interactions with the site.
 These messages are color coded to transmit different kinds of information:
     - Green: Success